 Collect test books, answer documents, scratch paper, testing tools, and accessibility/accommodations tools (as needed) from students.
 Make sure all students have written their names on their test books and answer documents.
-Count the materials to make sure each student has returned their test book, answer document, scratch paper, mathematics reference sheets (if applicable), and testing tools.
+Count the materials to make sure each student has returned their test book, answer document, scratch paper, Mathematics reference sheet (if applicable), and testing tools.